At Uplift, we give families the resources they need to cultivate spiritual health at home.

 In addition to our lesson library for members, we create and gather a range of free resources, which we list here.
 Submit your email at the bottom of the page to get notified each time we add something new.

-Wisdom Library — This growing library includes the best passages from ancient wisdom texts, including the Tao Te Ching (Taoism), the Bhagavad Gita (Hinduism), the parables of Jesus (Christianity), the meditations of Marcus Aurelius (Stoicism), the poetry of Rumi (Sufism), and more.
+The Uplift Wisdom Library — This growing library includes the best passages from ancient wisdom texts, including the Tao Te Ching (Taoism), the Bhagavad Gita (Hinduism), the parables of Jesus (Christianity), the meditations of Marcus Aurelius (Stoicism), the poetry of Rumi (Sufism), and more.

 Spirituality Is Underrated: What Science Says About the Awakened Brain — In this article we explore the work of Columbia professor Lisa Miller, who analyzes data from surveys and brain scans to show the real-world benefits of spirituality.
 Her findings suggest that people who nurture personal spirituality enjoy “less depression, anxiety, and substance abuse; and more positive psychological traits such as grit, resilience, optimism, tenacity, and creativity.”